 MarcGorlin_b&w

 Alumnus Marc Gorlin is an Atlanta-based entrepreneur and current founder of Roadie, the first “on-the-way” delivery network.
-The Roadie app enables efficient, low cost delivery for senders by tapping into the unused capacity in passenger vehicles already on the road.
-Previously, Gorlin co-founded several highly successful start-up ventures including Kabbage Inc., Pretty Good Privacy, and VerticalOne.
-Gorlin is an active speaker on raising venture funding and has spoken at conferences including the Technology Association of Georgia, Internet Summit, and Southeastern Venture Conference.
-He graduated Magna Cum Laude from the Grady College of Journalism & Mass Communication, and remains an avid bulldog fan today.
+The Roadie app enables efficient, low-cost delivery for senders by tapping into the unused capacity of passenger vehicles already on the road.
+Previously, Marc co-founded several highly successful start-up ventures including Kabbage Inc., Pretty Good Privacy, and VerticalOne.
+He is an active speaker on raising venture funding and has spoken at conferences including the Technology Association of Georgia, Internet Summit, and Southeastern Venture Conference.
+He graduated Magna Cum Laude from the Grady College of Journalism & Mass Communication and remains an avid Bulldog fan today.
+In his talk, he shows us that with a little bit of magic, even the impossible can become reality.

 Reese Hoffa

 Alumnus Reese Hoffa is a three-time Olympic shot putter.
-After graduating as a five-time All American Athlete for the university, Hoffa went on to represent the United States as an Olympian in London, Athens, and Beijing.
+After graduating as a five-time All-American Athlete for the university, Hoffa went on to represent the United States as an Olympian in London, Athens, and Beijing.
 He won the bronze medal at the London Olympics in 2012.
-Today, he lives in Watkinsville, GA with his wife Renata and is training for the 2016 Olympics.
-In addition to his athletic abilities, Hoffa also has a talent for solving Rubik’s cubes.
+Today, Reese lives in Watkinsville, Georgia with his wife Renata and is training for the 2016 Olympics.
+In addition to his athletic abilities, he also has a talent for solving Rubik’s cubes.
+In his talk, he defines success beyond trophies and focuses instead on our interpersonal relationships and emotional accomplishments.

 Melaney Smith